zededa/examples/EdgeFieldDay2025/README.md

-This folder has all the scripts and code snippets used in the demo using Edge Field Day 2025
+This folder has all the scripts and code snippets used in the demo during Edge Field Day 2025